beaker-project/beaker/documentation/user-guide/systems.rst

 Systems
 -------

-Beaker provides an inventory of Systems(These could be a physical machine,laptop,virtual guest, or resource) attached to lab controllers.
+Beaker provides an inventory of Systems(these could be a physical machine, laptop, virtual guest, or resource) attached to lab controllers.
 Systems can be added, removed, have details changed, and be provisioned among other things.